-The GReIC software (see Section 6.3) is exploited in this use case to perform metadata management, harvesting functionalities and data search & discovery.
+The GRelC software (see Section 6.3) is exploited in this use case to perform metadata management, harvesting functionalities and data search & discovery.
 From the metadata management point of view, the testbed involves relational and non-relational (XML-based) data sources hosting Climate-G projects and experiments metadata information.

 A new version of the GReIC service is now tested to manage climate metadata.
-Also a new version of the Climate-G portal has been deployed and tested in July.
+Also a new version of the Climate-G portal has been deployed (http://grelc.unile.it:8080/ClimateG-DDC-v2.0/) and tested in July.
 The new version fixes some bugs related to the search and discovery functionalities as well as to the metadata extraction and presentation.
 New requirements and scenarios will be gathered and defined by talking with the Earth Sciences representatives involved in the EGI-InSPIRE project.
+A virtual organization (named climate-g.vo.eu-egee.org and defined with global scope during the EGEE-III Project) will support distributed testing activities on the Climate-G testbed.